 Students are expected to have arrived at Los Angeles International Airport (Los Angeles, California) by 10pm on July 14th.
 Travel should be coordinated well in advance with the Camps Director David Levering (DALevering@fhsu.edu) once your student is fully registered and accepted into the camp.
 Students and staff will be staying in a single hotel the night of July 14th, and departing as a group on July 15th.

-Students must be either picked up by a parent/guardian, or on a departing flight out of Los Angeles International Airport by 6pm on August 3rd.
+We will be arriving back in Los Angeles in the evening on August 1st, or in the morning on August 2nd.
+Students must be either picked up by a parent/guardian, or on a departing flight out of Los Angeles International Airport by 6pm on August 2nd.
 Please make sure to communicate all travel arrangements and logistics for your student to the Camps Director well in advance.

 The Centers for Disease Control advises travelers to Australia to “make sure you are up-to-date on routine vaccines before every trip.
 These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.”